Building a Nuxt.js Passkey Login

 After successful sign up / login, you should see the profile page:

 This tutorial showed how easy it is to add passwordless authentication with passkeys to a Nuxt.js app using Corbado.
-Besides the passkey-first authentication, Corbado provides simple session management, that we used for the retrieval of basic user data.
-If you want to read more about how you can leverage Corbado’s session management to retrieve backend data, please checkout our documentation here or if you want to add Corbado to your existing app with existing users, please see our documentation here.
+Besides the passkey-first authentication, Corbado provides simple session management, that we used for a retrieval of basic user data.
+If you want to read more about how Corbado's session management please check the docs here.

 Enjoyed this read?